QUICK SUMMARY

 Stroke Risks

-- Hypertension and Stroke: Phthalate-induced high blood pressure directly contributes to the risk of both ischemic (clot-related) and hemorrhagic (bleeding-related) strokes.
+- Hypertension and Stroke: Phthalate-induced high blood pressure directly contributes to the risk of both ischemic strokes and hemorrhagic strokes.

-- Vascular Dysfunction: Phthalates disrupt endothelial function, weakening blood vessels and reducing their ability to adapt to changes in blood flow, making them more prone to rupture or blockage.
+- Vascular Dysfunction: Phthalates can disrupt endothelial function, weakening blood vessels and reducing their ability to adapt to changes in blood flow.

-- Increased Risk of Blood Clots: Chronic exposure to phthalates can increase blood viscosity and platelet aggregation, heightening the risk of clot formation and ischemic stroke.
+- Increased Risk of Blood Clots: Chronic exposure to phthalates can increase blood viscosity and platelet aggregation.

-- Atherosclerosis and Stroke: Phthalates promote plaque buildup in arteries, narrowing blood vessels and increasing the likelihood of strokes due to restricted blood flow to the brain.
+- Atherosclerosis and Stroke: Phthalates may promote plaque buildup in arteries, increasing the likelihood of strokes due to restricted blood flow to the brain.

-Cardiovascular Mortality: Research published by Harvard Health revealed that individuals with higher urinary phthalate levels were significantly more likely to die from cardiovascular disease.
+Cardiovascular Mortality: Research has found that individuals with higher urinary phthalate levels were significantly more likely to die from cardiovascular disease.
 This was particularly true for older adults with existing heart conditions.

 Oxidative Stress and Inflammation: Prolonged exposure to phthalates causes oxidative stress, which inflames the cardiovascular system and damages blood vessels.
 This chronic inflammation is a key driver of heart attacks and strokes.